tinkcode/interview-assignment/README.md

 ###### Assignment
 Please implement the following methods in `FileProcessor.java`:

 1. `readLines(List<String> lines)` (line 15).
-This method would be called with batches of 1-100 lines
+This method would be called with batches of 1-100 lines while reading the file
 2. `Map<String, Integer> topHashtags(int numOfTop)` (line 20).
-This method would be called when reading the file has complete.
-It should return a map with top x hashtags.
-In each map entry the key would be the hashtag and the value is the number of occurences.
+This method would be called when reading the file is complete.
+The method should return a map with top x hashtags.
+In each map entry, the key should be the hashtag and the value should be the number of occurences.
 The map does not need to be sorted